 Change can bring wonderful opportunities if you notice what’s happening.
 And there are some habits you can develop to be better prepared to notice those opportunities, and to ride the wave of change.
 Here are a few I’ve been developing:

 1. Exercise – many good men and women have turned to exercise as a way to clarify thinking.
 I find a good run can replace dullness or stress with a sense of wellbeing.
 A good walk in nature incubates good ideas.
 And the struggles of sports and competition can give you 1) a welcome break from the struggles of change and 2) the confidence to face them head-on.
+You could even try to relax your mind and reliving the stress using the best CBD products from Nature and Bloom.
+The use of it has become quite common now as the results are almost instant and quite effective.

 2. Journalling – when you keep a daily journal, you may go a number of different directions with your writing.
 Some days, for instance, I’ll share the story of what happened.
 Other days I’ll zero in on one struggle or feeling or event and plumb the depths.
 Both practices yield some value.